Apple moonshine at home

 14. Step 14:

-Put it on fire.
-Keep an eye on the temperature.
-As soon as it reaches 70 degrees, turn on cold water to cool.
-Moonshine will drain literally drop by drop.
-Collect it in a separate bowl.
-This moonshine is ready for consumption, but I suggest a second distillation for a cleaner product.
-To do this, dilute the resulting moonshine with water to 20 degrees.
-Take 500 ml of water for 1 liter of moonshine.
-Pour into the moonshine still and repeat the distillation.
+Put it over the heat and watch the temperature.
+As soon as it hits 158°F (70°C), turn on the cold water for cooling.
+The moonshine will trickle out drop by drop.
+Collect it in a separate container.
+This spirit is drinkable as is, but I recommend a second distillation for a cleaner product.
+To do that, dilute what you've collected with water down to 20% — use 500 ml of water for every liter of moonshine.
+Pour it back into the still and distill again.

 15. Step 15:

-But collect the first 100 ml of new moonshine and the last 100 ml in a separate bowl and pour it out.
-These are "heads" and "tails" not fit for use.
-Moonshine after the second distillation is obtained without the characteristic moonshine smell.
-Pour it into bottles and let it brew for 2-3 days.
-You can tint it with a drop of tea leaves.
+Collect the first 100 ml and the last 100 ml of the new run in a separate container and discard them.
+These are the "heads" and "tails," and they aren't fit to drink.
+After the second distillation, the moonshine comes out without that telltale raw smell.
+Pour it into bottles and let it rest for 2–3 days.
+You can tint it with a drop of brewed tea if you like.

 16. Step 16: